 A little extra care can go a long way in extending the life of your entire mopping system.
 Start by using the right amount of cleaning solution; too much can be harsh on the mop fibers.
 Also, try not to let your mop sit in dirty water for an extended period, as this can degrade the material.
 Choosing a mop with smart design features, like the Revolution Spin Mop with its hands-free wringing bucket, also helps.
 These systems are gentler on the mop head than aggressive manual wringing and make the whole process easier on you.

-How to Find the Best Value in a Mop
+Getting the Best Value from Your Mop

 Finding a mop that gives you the best bang for your buck isn't just about grabbing the cheapest one on the shelf.
 True value comes from a mix of price, performance, and durability.
 A great mop should make your life easier, last for years, and leave your floors sparkling without requiring a ton of effort.
 When you start looking at it this way, you realize that the right tool is an investment in a cleaner home.
 A slightly higher price tag upfront often means saving money and time down the road, especially when you find a mop that’s built to last.